Mark Twain’s Hilarious “Thoughts on the Science of Onanism”

 - How Erections Work

 - Circumcision in the United States did not become popular because Christians were trying to keep with the covenant between God and Abraham, as is often thought today.
-After 50 BC, circumcision remained, at least popularly speaking, a largely Jewish affair, until controversy ignited among early Christians.
-It was yet unclear whether the Gospel required circumcision among converts, which would thus restrict Christianity to Jews or Gentiles willing to undergo the procedure.
-Ultimately, it was decided that circumcision was not a prerequisite to conversion, and the Catholic Church maintained a degree of hostility towards the practice which would set the tone for circumcision among Catholics and Protestants alike until the 19th century.
-Rather, in the Western world, the popularity of circumcision grew in the 19th century as a way to try to discourage masturbation.
+After 50 BC, circumcision remained, at least popularly speaking, a largely Jewish affair as it had been since at least 1800 BC.
+However, there eventually arose a controversy concerning the practice among Christians as it was unclear whether the Gospel required circumcision among converts, which would thus restrict Christianity to Jews or Gentiles willing to snip the tip.
+Ultimately, it was decided that circumcision was not a prerequisite to conversion, and the Catholic Church maintained a degree of hostility towards the practice which would set the tone for circumcision among Catholics and Protestants alike until the 19th century (though of course Muslim groups would popularly also eventually adopt the practice).
+But as for the Western world, the popularity of circumcision didn’t grow until the 19th century as a way to try to discourage masturbation.
 Clitoridectomies were also mildly popular for a time as a treatment for masturbation in women.
-(See: The History of Circumcision)
+For more on this, see our video The History of Circumcision.

-- Twain grew up along the banks of the Mississippi River, where he eventually became a steamboat pilot in 1857 (and from where he took the name “Mark Twain,” which was river slang for 12 feet of water).
+- Samuel Clemens grew up along the banks of the Mississippi River, where he eventually became a steamboat pilot in 1857.
+It was from his experiences here that he came up with the name “Mark Twain” sometime around 1863.
+This was river slang for 12 feet of water, or two fathoms, with Mark twain literally meaning “mark two” or the second mark on the depth measurement line.

 |Share the Knowledge!|